vdhamer/Photo-Club-Hub/Photo Club Hub/Documentation/FAQ_en.md

 No. A club manages its own data.</p>

 And that data is stored on the club website and is supplied and maintained by the club.
-The data in question here can usually already be seen on existing websites: names of members, a selection of photos, members of the board.
+The data in question here is typically already found on the existing websites: names of club members, a selection of photos, club officers, etc.
 So now that same data has been converted into a machine-readable format, so that it can be shown in a consistent, uniform way.</p>

 Most of the fields are optional.
-So a club is not obliged to e.g. link to their website, or indicate who is on the board.
+So a club is not obliged to e.g. link to their website, or indicate who their treasurer is.
 Furthermore, the app does not deal with addresses, e-mail addresses or phone numbers of members.
-Those are not even optional: the software does not have the information and could not do anything with it.
+This is by design: the software does not have the information and could not use the data if it did.
 Even the location of the club's home base is optional.
-The location is stored as GPS coordinates, which you can round off or have point to e.g. a square or train station.
+The location is stored as GPS coordinates, which you can round off or point to a local landmark if you want.
 The same applies at club-member level: a link to a personal website or specifying areas of expertise is optional.
 The app of course also does not require that a club member appears on the list.